 Dockerfile exists with the

-. at the end of the command like so:
+end of the command like so:

 docker build -t py36-account-service .